WARM-UP EXERCISES

 Ideal Situations

-charlie brown and linus stargazingIn Going On The Lookout, i described how we sometimes spontaneously have a panoramic experience, looking into the distance with a landscape or seascape – so go somewhere with a view and do it.
-(Don't think of your camera, don't focus on anything, just enjoy it.)
+In Going On The Lookout, i described how we sometimes spontaneously have a panoramic experience, looking into the distance with a landscape or seascape.

 Another ideal situation, is to lie down in the centre of a clearing in the woods, look at a clear sky, and watch the leaves on the trees moving all around the peripheries.

-Not ideal, but, if it's winter or raining... the same idea can be applied to lying down and looking at the blank and boring ceiling but being aware of all the interesting, colourful things on the walls.
+Not ideal, but, if it's winter or raining... the same idea can be applied to lying down indoors, and looking at the blank and boring ceiling but being aware of all the interesting, colourful things on the walls.

 The peripheries are of special importance.
 New objects often come in from behind or above and are seen first at the peripheries.

-Bright or flashing light sources are helpful at the peripheries or behind you, light and shadows from behind show on the periphery.
+Don't look into the sun, but bright or flashing lights are helpful behind you, light and shadows from behind show on the periphery.

-Don't look into the sun and if possible, sit with your back to the wind.
+If possible, sit with your back to the wind.
 Sounds and smells are carried by the wind.
 You are 'senseless' behind you if you sit facing the wind.

 Panoramic awareness is best to develop with a number of different methods, in lots of different situations.